open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

               exporters: [otlp]
 ```

-This playbook sets up the OpenTelemetry Collector with basic configurations for receiving, processing, and exporting telemetry data.
+The previous Ansible playbook sets up the OpenTelemetry Collector with a basic set of receivers, processors, and exporters.
 Customize the configuration as needed to fit your environment and requirements.

 ## Linux